Book an

 Conditions Treated with Dry Needling

-• Headaches: Reduces tension-related headaches and migraines.
+• Headaches: Relieves tension-related headaches and migraines.

 Dry Needling Therapy

-Dry Needling vs. Acupuncture: What’s the Difference?
+Dry Needling vs. Acupuncture

 What to Expect During Your Session

-Is Dry Needling Right for You?
+Is It Best for You?

 • If you are experiencing an acute medical emergency.

-• Have any certain health condition.
+• Have a certain health condition.

 Final Thoughts